 The public comment period for this conformity determination commenced on May 2, 2022.
-During the 21-day public comment period, any comments received will be incorporated into this TIP.
-This process will allow sufficient opportunity for public comment and for the MPO board to review the draft document.
-The public comment period will close on May 23, 2022, and the Boston Region MPO is expected to endorse this air quality conformity determination on May 26, 2022.
+All comments received during the 21-day public comment period have been incorporated into this TIP.
+This process allowed sufficient opportunity for public comment and for the MPO board to review the draft document.
+The public comment period closed on May 23, 2022, and the Boston Region MPOP endorsed this air quality conformity determination on May 26, 2022.
 These procedures comply with the associated federal requirements.